Marioherreroglez/Bosons-in-Optical-Lattices/README.md

-# Bosons in Optical Lattices
+# Cold Atoms Systems: Bosons
 In this project a unidimensional system formed by ultracold bosonic atoms trapped in the potentials wells of an homogeneous and inhomogeneous optical lattice has been studied.
 It is supposed that atoms